Abruzzo Travel Guide

 Abruzzo is considered the greenest region in Europe owing to the fact that it is made up largely of parks and nature reserves, including three national parks.
 Approximately half of Abruzzo is parkland.

-As you can see from the terrain map below, Abruzzo is largely hilly to mountainous.
+Much of Abruzzo is largely hilly to mountainous.
 Its capital, L’Aquila, rests in the foothills below the Gran Sasso mountain chain, the highest peaks in the Apennine range.

 But Abruzzo also has a long coast along the Adriatic Sea that stretches for 82 miles/133 km.
 The provinces of Teramo, Pescara, and Chieti all boast perfectly nice beaches that are far less touristy than those in other parts of the country.
 San Benedetto del Tronto, Pescara, Giulianova, and Vasto are just a few of Abruzzo’s popular seaside resort towns.